EmilHernvall/dnsguide/README.md

 =============================

-The internet has a rich conceptual foundation, with many exciting ideas that enables it to function as we know it.
+The internet has a rich conceptual foundation, with many exciting ideas that enable it to function as we know it.
 One of the really cool ones is DNS.
 Before it was invented, everyone on the internet - which admittedly wasn't that many at that stage - relied on a shared file called HOSTS.TXT, maintained by the Stanford Research Institute.
 This file was synchronized manually through FTP, and as the